 Keith Staubus is a 1983 graduate of Southern Methodist University Law School.
-He has dedicated his practice for the past 32 years to probate, guardianship and trust litigation, as well as to the probate of wills and estate administration.
-His knowledge, experience and the ability to produce results has earned him the selection by his peers as a Texas Super Lawyer, a recognition given to less than five percent of all Texas lawyers as featured in both Texas Monthly and Texas Super Lawyers magazines.
-He has also been rated by the premier legal rating service, Martindale-Hubbell, as an "AV" preeminent rated attorney, the highest rating available achieved by a small percentage of Texas lawyers.
+He has dedicated his practice for the past 37 years to probate, guardianship and trust litigation, as well as to the probate of wills and estate administration.
+His knowledge, experience and the ability to produce results has earned him the selection by his peers as a Thomson Reuters Texas Super Lawyer, a recognition given to less than five percent of all Texas lawyers as featured in both Texas Monthly and Texas Super Lawyers magazines in 2005, and 2009-2021.
+He has also been rated by the premier legal rating service, Martindale-Hubbell, as an “AV” preeminent rated attorney, the highest rating available achieved by a small percentage of Texas lawyers.

-Keith was selected to serve as the Chair of the Probate, Trust and Estate Section of the Dallas Bar Association, has served as a guardianship mentor to other attorneys in the Dallas Bar Volunteer Attorney program, has spoken on probate and guardianship issues for the Dallas Bar Association, and assisted in revising the Dallas Bar Probate Section's forms manual for attorneys.
+Keith was selected to serve as the Chair of the Probate, Trust and Estate Section of the Dallas Bar Association, has served as a guardianship mentor to other attorneys in the Dallas Bar Volunteer Attorney program, has spoken on probate, guardianship, and trust issues for the State Bar of Texas, Dallas Bar Association, and other local Texas Bar Associations.
+He also assisted in revising the Dallas Bar Probate Section’s forms manual for attorneys.